 This excellent resource also provides a helpful fact sheet for each of the diseases.

-- New Mexico Part of Multi-State Salmonella Outbreak Linked to Garden Variety Cucumbers (September 4, 2015)
+- Multi-State Salmonella Outbreak Linked to Garden Variety Cucumbers (September 4, 2015)

 - Listeria Outbreak Linked to Caramel Apples (December 19, 2014)